JasonThomasData/neural_net_cpp/README.md

 If you're missing permissions, do: `chmod +x bin/*`

 When this project is finished, it will have two programs: `train` and `classify`.
+This is a WIP.

 The `train` will allow you to train a neural network, and then dump all weights of all Synapses that connect Neurons into a file.